 How much did you budget for food for the week?
 Were the grocery stores expensive?

 Yes, the stores were expensive!
 That’s island life though, as everything has to be imported.
-We ended up spending about $700 on groceries for the week, though that also included tequila, rum, beer, wine, bottled waters, and some household items.
-Next time we will definitely use The Moorings’ service to provision ahead of time.
+We ended up spending about $700 on groceries for the week on our first trip, though that also included tequila, rum, beer, wine, bottled waters, and some household items.
+We only ate out a few times though, as I wanted to see what it was like to cook on a boat.

 How far in advance do you need to plan a trip like this?

-About 4-6 months is ideal, but the earlier you book the better.
+About 4-6 months is ideal to book a sailing charter vacation, but the earlier you book the better.
 This will ensure you get exactly the boat you want and gives you plenty of time to plan for your trip.
 They frequently have people book their yachts one year in advance or more.

 Was anyone seasick?
 How did you handle that?